-The condition of the eyes in which the tear glands don’t produce enough tears to keep your eyes moist.
-It increases the susceptibility of the eyes towards germs, pollution, and constant digital screen gazing.
+The condition of the eyes is that the tear glands don’t produce enough tears to keep your eyes moist.
+It increases the susceptibility of the eyes toward germs, pollution, and constant digital screen gazing.

 The signs of this eye herpes are a headache, red eyes, the feeling of sand in the eye, etc. Medical assistance treats the disease.

-We all are very well aware with the ill-effects of narcotism on our respiratory and digestive system.
+We all are very well aware of the ill effects of narcotism on our respiratory and digestive systems.
 But it can be equally lethal to our eyes too.
-Frequent consumption of it causes red eyes which remains for a long time.
+Frequent consumption of it causes red eyes which remain for a long time.

-Being at par with our ever-increasing expectations often leads to the inadequate amount of sleep.
-Increase in sleep debt usually causes red eyes, fatigue, and depression.
+Being at par with our ever-increasing expectations often leads to an inadequate amount of sleep.
+An increase in sleep debt usually causes red eyes, fatigue, and depression.
 No doubt, having good and quality sleep is the only solution to this problem.
-So, from next time if you are having red eyes, then lack of sleep could be your culprit.
+So, next time you are having red eyes, then lack of sleep could be your culprit.

 Sometimes, the cause of red eyes might be the substance or condition to which your body is allergic.
-Whenever the body comes in contact with the allergic substance, it releases a chemical called Histamines.
-This chemical then fights with the allergens.
+Whenever the body comes in contact with an allergic substance, it releases a chemical called Histamines.
+This chemical then fights the allergens.
 But its side-effect can also cause red eyes.

 How to Get rid of Red Eyes

 One of the most important ways to prevent red eyes.
 Touching, rubbing or scratching can aggravate the current condition of the eyes.
 Since germs from your hands can transfer into your eyes.
-Moreover, while doing so, can also cause damage to the cornea.
-Thereby, paving the way for the cornea-related disorder.
+Moreover, doing so can also cause damage to the cornea.
+Thereby, paving the way for cornea-related disorders.

-A balanced diet can keep most of the eye disorder at bay.
+A balanced diet can keep most eye disorders at bay.
 Try to increase the content of Omega-3 fatty acids in your diet.
 Eat loads of green leafy vegetables and fruits which are rich in Vitamin A and C. Also, drink plenty of water.

 It is a potential solution to dry eye syndrome.
 It helps in moistening the eyes if your tear glands fail to do so.
 Thereby, getting rid of dry eyes.
 It will help you to give relief to your eyes.
 Artificial tears also relieve dry eyes and lubricate your eyes.
 It also prevents eye irritation.

-Putting ice-packs on the eyes can help them relieve inflammation or pain.
+Putting ice packs on the eyes can help them relieve inflammation or pain.
 Ice-pack will help you to give relief to your eyes.
 It also prevents eye irritation.
-You will feel stress-free eye.
+You will feel a stress-free eye.